 At the foot of Kraków Old Town, overlooking the river, Wawel Hill is the former seat of Polish kings and queens.
 This complex of castle, cathedral, and royal apartments is, with Auschwitz-Birkenau and Wieliczka Salt Mine, another of Kraków’s absolute must-see attractions.

 These are amongst the grandest buildings in Kraków, with lavish interiors, charting Poland’s long and formidable history, which was certainly unknown to me the first time I visited.

-Most tours will focus on one particular area of the castle complex, such as the royal apartments, and last around 90 minutes.
+Most Wawel Hill tours through Get Your Guide will focus on one particular area of the castle complex, such as the royal apartments, and last around 90 minutes.
 But you can take a more comprehensive tour, lasting three hours or more.
 The guides speak perfect English and all entry fees are included in the price.

 Many know the story of Oskar Schindler through Steven Spielberg’s 1993 film Schindler’s List.
 The industrialist is credited in saving the lives of over 1,000 Jewish workers.
 This excellent museum, housed in Schindler’s enamel factory, tells the much broader story of the Jewish experience in Kraków before, during, and after the Nazi regime.
 As with Auschwitz-Birkenau, this museum is a profoundly affecting experience.